 The Osprey Zealot 15 is a 15-litre bike pack ideally suited for enduro, downhill, and freeriders.
-Its zippered back panel allows you to easily grab your gear even when its Shove-it pocket and/or Full-face carry is in use.
-A small elasticized anchor fits through the vent on your open-face helmet to keep it securely fastened to the back of the pack, while the straps of the Shove-it pocket are utilised to secure a full-face.
-An open-face helmet will also fit nicely in the Shove-it pocket and provide even more security for your helmet.
-The design also includes a LidLock helmet carry system.
-The elasticized anchor fits through the vent on your open-face helmet to keep it securely fastened to the back of the pack, while the straps of the Shove-it pocket are utilised to secure a full-face.
-An open-face helmet will also fit nicely in the Shove-it pocket and provide even more security for your helmet.
+Its zippered back panel allows easy access to all your gear even when the full-face helmet carry is in use.
+A small elasticized anchor fits through the vent on your open-face helmet to keep it securely fastened to the back of the pack, while the straps of the Shove-it pocket are utilised to secure a full-face helmet.
+An open-face helmet will also fit nicely in the Shove-it pocket and provide even more security for your helmet if you like.
 The design also includes a LidLock helmet carry system.

 Orange is the new black.